PDCMFinder/pdcm-submission/docs/submission/submission-overview.md

 2. ### Data validation:

     After filling the templates you can validate your model metadata using our validation service, which can be found [here](/validator).
-To understand the errors you will have to understand our data model by exploring the [data dictionary](/dictionary).
+Here's a guide on [how to use the validator](/docs/validation/how-to-use) and to understand the errors you can refer to [validation report](/docs/validation/error-report) and our data model by exploring the [data dictionary](/dictionary).

 3. ### Data submission: